xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-test-plans.md

 description:
 ---

-> From version 8.1.0 onwards, you can submit a test run with Release information to Azure.
+> From version 8.1.0 onwards, you can submit a test run with Release information to Azure DevOps.

 Katalon Studio can natively integrate with the Azure Test Plans service of Azure DevOps (ADO).
 This integration helps you:

 1. Establish a connection between a Katalon Studio project and an ADO project.
 2. Easily map ADO Test Cases to automated Test Cases in Katalon Studio.
-3. Automatically submit test runs and results to ADO with execution logs, reports, and images for analysis.
+3. Automatically submit test runs and results to ADO with release information (release stage and release ID) execution logs, reports, and images for analysis.

 > **Requirements**
 >